-Enter the mass and velocity of two objects before the collision to determine the final velocity after the inelastic collision.
+Enter the masses and initial velocities of two objects to find their common velocity after a perfectly inelastic collision.

 V = (M1*V1 + M2*V2) / (M1+M2)

-• Where V is the final velocity of both objects after collision (m/s)
+• Where V is the common final velocity of the combined objects after a perfectly inelastic collision (m/s)

 • M1 and M2 are the masses of each object (kg)

-• V1 and V2 are the velocities of the objects before collision (m/s)
+• V1 and V2 are the velocities of the objects before collision along the same line (m/s)

-In an inelastic collision, the momentum of the objects before and after the collision must be equal.
+In a closed system (with negligible external impulse during the collision), the total momentum of the objects before and after the collision is equal.

 What is an Inelastic Collision Velocity?